MahirMahbub/book_inventory/README.md

    - Get paginated Authors by name search(fuzzy search in first_name, last_name) (only for user)
    - Get paginated Books by name search(fuzzy search in title, author's first_name, author's last_name) (only for user)

-- Postgres to ELK Sync
+- Postgres to ELK Sync(Query-based CDC)

                                   +---------------v------------------+